NikitaKovalenko111/fipi-math/README.md

 # FIPI MATH

-It is my **hand-written** project.
+It is my **hand-written** fullstack project.
 I was making it for 5 months 2-3 days in a week.
 This project is a **platform for preparing for the russian math exam**.

 The project runs on the [link](https://devapplication.ru).
 But usually it doesn't work because I turn off the server!